 The Department of Educational Psychology offers two graduate degrees with a concentration in the area of Research Methods, Measurement, and Evaluation (RMME): The Master of Arts (M.A.) and the Doctor of Philosophy (Ph.D.).
 The M.A. program is designed for practitioners who wish to acquire foundational skills and knowledge in the areas of measurement and assessment, program evaluation, and quantitative research methodology.
+There is also a completely online option for completing the M.A. degree.
 Some students who earn an M.A. continue into the Ph.D. program.
 The Ph.D. program is designed for individuals who wish to pursue applied, research, or teaching careers in educational measurement and assessment, program evaluation, or quantitative research methods.
 In addition to completing the required coursework described below, Ph.D. students are strongly encouraged to seek out research experiences through participation in faculty research grants and projects at the University of Connecticut as well as through summer internships in government and industry agencies engaged in testing, education research, or other research that requires an RMME background.

 Master of Arts in Research Methods, Measurement, and Evaluation.
 Students must complete a minimum of 30 credits while maintaining a GPA of 3.0 or higher across core courses and earn a grade of “B” or better in every core course.
 M.A. students may choose to earn the degree either under Plan A (thesis) or Plan B (exam).
 Students who choose Plan A must complete at least 21 credits of required coursework, nine credits of Master’s thesis research (GRAD 5950 or 5960), and complete a thesis under the direction of their major advisor.
 An oral defense of the thesis is required.
 The thesis is graded pass/fail by the student’s advisory committee.
 Students may not defend the thesis until all required coursework is satisfactorily completed.
 Students who choose Plan B must complete at least 30 credits of required coursework and pass a comprehensive exam containing questions related to content covered in the core courses listed below.
 The student’s advisor may require oral defense of the exam.
 The passing grade on the exam is 70%.
 Students who fail the exam can retake the exam once.
 Students may not take the exam until all required coursework is satisfactorily completed.

 Doctor of Philosophy in Research Methods, Measurement, and Evaluation.
 In addition to the Graduate School requirements, Ph.D. students must complete coursework requirements as described below and pass both a preliminary exam after completing a prescribed set of courses generally taken in the first full year of study and a general exam taken after all core courses are completed.
 Students also undergo an annual review at the end of each academic year.
-A minimum of 54 credits of coursework and three to six credits of independent study, internship or practicum credits is required for the Ph.D.
-If a student has already taken required courses at another University or as part of another degree program at the University of Connecticut, the requirement to complete 54 credits can be decreased if the major advisor and the advisory committee agree to the reduction or substitutions.
+A minimum of 48 credits of required core coursework, three to nine credits of elective coursework and three to nine credits of independent study, internship or practicum credits (for a total of 60 credits) is required for the Ph.D.
+If a student has already taken required courses at another University or as part of another degree program at the University of Connecticut, the requirement to complete 60 credits can be decreased if the major advisor and the advisory committee agree to the reduction or substitutions.
 However, all Ph.D. students in Research Methods, Measurement, and Evaluation (RMME) must complete at least 48 credits of doctoral coursework at the University of Connecticut.
 Ultimately, the student’s major advisor, in consultation with their advisory committee and the RMME program faculty, determine the degree requirements for each Ph.D. student.
 Students must maintain a minimum GPA of 3.5 in core courses and earn a grade of “B” or higher in every core course.
 A student who receives a grade lower than a “B” (including “B-“) will be required to repeat the course.
 Students who receive two or more grades of “C” or lower in a required course or a grade of “D” or lower in any courses may be asked to leave the program.
 Ph.D. students must show competency in EPSY 5601, 5605, and 5607, either by having previously taken the course or an equivalent, or by taking a competency exam.
 However, these courses do not count toward Ph.D. credits.

 * This requirement may be waived for students who have taken a graduate-level Educational Psychology or Learning course from another university and earned a grade of “B” or better.

 Additional Requirements.
-Students complete an additional nine credits for the Ph.D. degree.
-Students must complete three to six credits from the following elective courses or an alternative elective course that is approved by the student’s advisory committee: EDCI 6000; EPSY 6103; EPSY 6194 in any topical area; HDFS 5005; PP 5379.
-Students must complete three to six credits of independent study or practicum/internship.
+In addition to core coursework, students complete an additional 12 credits for the Ph.D. degree.
+Students must complete three to nine credits from the following elective courses or an alternative elective course that is approved by the student’s advisory committee: EDCI 6000; EPSY 6103; EPSY 6194 in any topical area; HDFS 5005; PP 5379.
+Students must complete three to nine credits of independent study or practicum/internship.
 The following courses fulfill the independent study/practicum/internship credits: EPSY 5199 or 6494.
-Students who complete only three credits of additional coursework must complete at least six credits of independent study or practicum/internship.
-Students who complete six credits of additional coursework must complete at least three credits of independent study or practicum/internship.
+Students who complete only three credits of additional coursework must complete at least nine credits of independent study or practicum/internship.
+Students who complete six credits of additional coursework must complete at least six credits of independent study or practicum/internship.
+Students who complete nine credits of additional coursework must complete at least three credits of independent study or practicum/internship.
 Internships may be academic year or summer experiences.

 1st Year Preliminary Exam.
 The 1st year exam is taken after completing the sequence of “first year” and prerequisite courses within the RMME program and must be taken after completion of 15 credits.

 General Examination.
-Ph.D. students must complete the following courses prior to taking the comprehensive exam: EPSY 5602, 5610, 5613, 5621, 6601, 6651, 6655, 6621, 6623, 6611, 6615, 6619, 6636, 6637, and 6638.
-The RMME program comprehensive examination must be taken within one calendar year of completing all of the required coursework.
-Further, the comprehensive examination must be passed in its entirety within five years of the beginning of the student’s matriculation in the degree program.
-Students may not take the general examination before the plan of study has been filed with the graduate school.
+Ph.D. students must complete the following courses prior to taking the general exam: EPSY 5602, 5610, 5613, 5621, 6601, 6611, 6615, 6619, 6621, 6623, 6636, 6637, 6638, 6651, and 6655.
+The RMME program general examination must be taken within one calendar year of completing all of the required coursework.
+Further, the general examination must be passed in its entirety within five years of the beginning of the student’s matriculation in the degree program.
+Students may not take the general examination before the plan of study has been filed with the Office of the Registrar.